natagapova/xai-resume-bias/blogpost.md

 ## Model Description

-We use the publicly available model [`distilbert-base-uncased-finetuned-sst-2-english`](https://huggingface.co/ahmedheakl/resume-classification-gemma-2b-v1):
+We use the publicly available model [`bert-resume-classification`](https://huggingface.co/ahmedheakl/bert-resume-classification), which implementation and results are described in the [target paper](https://arxiv.org/html/2406.18125v1)

 - **Type**: Text-to-text model

-At first, we were supposed to use Ahmed Heakl's ResumeAtlas model, but it wasn't available online, so we used another model.
----

 ## Explainability Method: Integrated Gradients